whiteand/quartet/README.md

     innerProp: isNumber
   }
 };
-const isObjectValid = v(isObjectValidConfig);
+const isObjectValid = v(isObjectValidSchema);
 const isValid = isObjectValid(obj);
 ```

-As you can see `quartet` also can takes an object as a config.
+As you can see `quartet` also can takes an object as a schema.
 All values passed to resulting validation function must be an object.
 All properties must be validated using validation predicates.

 But there is some new in this example.
 Let's look at validation for `theUndefined` property: